 Considerable progress was made in improving school facilities in Sambalpur KSPI schools.
-At baseline, all schools had safe classroom structures and a majority had access to electricity but very few schools had adequate computer facilities, and online and other audiovisual facilities, functional toilets or a safe water supply.
+At baseline, all schools had safe classroom structures and a majority had access to electricity but very few schools had adequate computer, science or library facilities, functional toilets or a safe water supply.
 By 2017-18, these facilities were in place in the majority of KSPI schools.
 However, the post-intervention school survey suggests that some KSPI schools struggled to maintain functional toilets and an adequate electricity supply (Table 1).